Aayushsuthar/Handwritten-Digit-Detection-using-Computer-Vision.-/README.md

 ## 2. Math Explanation

-I implemented a two-layer artificial neural network and trained it on the MNIST digit recognizer dataset.
+I implemented a two-layer artificial neural network and trained it on the MNIST digit recogniser dataset.
 It's implemented from scratch in Python using only the NumPy library—to deal with lists/matrices—and basic math.
 This approach helped me understand the underlying mathematics of neural networks better.

 ![Neural Network Architecture](https://user-images.githubusercontent.com/54215462/174853072-9ea6f6a5-e4f3-49c8-9420-815d9a64894a.png)